RunCor399/EZWarehouse_SoftwareEngineering/DesignDocument.md

 <img src="images/DataClassDiagram.png" alt="DataClassDiagram" width="800"/>

-The team has designed the logic package using a Controller composed of many sub-controllers in order to make easier the implementation and the decoupling between the different kind of operations.
+The team has designed the logic package using a Controller composed of many sub-controllers that make it easier to implement and decouple the different kind of operations.

+The Resolver, placed in the Logic Class Diagram, is the component in charge of:
+1. Receiving the API Requests
+2. Parse them in order to understand by which specific Controller they need to be evaluated
+3. Return an HTTP Response to the Frontend

 ## Logic Class Diagram
 <img src="images/LogicClassDiagram.png" alt="LogicClassDiagram" width="800"/>